 Typically, a threat model takes longer to construct, but a sample structured list can be followed.
 Usually, the model is based on the following assumptions:

-*Data validation may enable SQL injection
+- Data validation may enable SQL injection.

-*Authorization may fail, so authorization checks are required
+- Authorization may fail, so authorization checks are required.

-*SSL should be used as the risk of eavesdropping is high
+- SSL should be used as the risk of eavesdropping is high.

 ESM never assumes that developing a threat model can provide sufficient risk mitigation for specific threats.
 It aims to deploy multiple controls in order to prevent and minimize damage while an enterprise responds.
 Architecture principles in ESM include the following:

 Ensure security defenses throughout the organization by strengthening the resiliency of software, applications, networks, servers, and systems to recover from unforeseen circumstances.

-Because conventional security implementations are no longer sufficient against techniques such as hacking, DDoS, botnet, state-sponsored espionage and others, the latest ESM model includes the adoption of behavior detection and network virtualization to avoid becoming victims.
+Because conventional security implementations are no longer sufficient against techniques such as hacking, DDoS, botnet, state-sponsored espionage, and others, the latest ESM model includes the adoption of behavior detection and network virtualization to avoid becoming victims.
 It would be based on a custom defense strategy that utilizes a specific intelligence adapted to each enterprise and its potential attacker.

 Additionally, risk management enforces stronger adoption of intelligence-based security solutions that are backed by reliable threat information sources.
 This will help enterprises to thwart attempts to vulnerabilities before patches are updated.

 In ESM, the security control layer needs to be centralized for different parts of the critical infrastructure.
 That is where software defined storage (SDS) and software defined networking (SDN) comes into play.

-Also, whatever air gaps and network segmentation methods an enterprise may have employed, there will be instances where the Internet of things (IoT) intersects the enterprise network, and these touch points will be vulnerable to cyber-attacks.
+Also, whatever air gaps and network segmentation methods an enterprise may have employed, there will be instances where the Internet of Things (IoT) intersects the enterprise network, and these touchpoints will be vulnerable to cyberattacks.

-This means a hacker can get into a Web-enabled device, and because of its connectivity with a corporate network, they can create a bridge to transfer malicious traffic back and forth.
+This means a hacker can get into a web-enabled device, and because of its connectivity with a corporate network, they can create a bridge to transfer malicious traffic back and forth.